 - Photos: Please include high-quality photographs, your own or photos to which you have the rights.
 (Submitting photos presupposes you have taken, bought or otherwise secured the legal right to use that photograph from the author or representative).
 Photos should be at least 1020 px wide with captions.
 If you don't have your own photos, please source them (only photos you have permission to use) and send links, including links to relevant licences.
 Please send photos as attachments, not pasted into an email, or upload them to Dropbox and send me a link.

-- Length: posts/articles should be around 1500 words, but give the story what it's worth.
+- Length: posts/articles should be 1500-2000 words, but give the story what it's worth.
 The better the writing, the more it can sustain a longer piece.
-The average post hovers around 1500 words.

 - Don't forget two sentences for your bio and your two links.